silviatvares/silviatvares/README.md

 - 🔭 I’m currently doing a Master in Engineering & Data Science @ FEUP
 - 🌱 I’m looking to collaborate on Data Science projects
-- 💞 My main area of interest is Data Engineering Data Science
+- 💞 My main area of interest is Deep Learning, Computer Vision and Data Engineering
 - ⚡ I'm also a Photographer and Martial Art Athlete
 - 📫 How to reach me:
 - silviatvares@gmail.com